 First, your content creators say the CMS is hard to use and find it nearly impossible to publish to diverse channels and audiences.
 Then, your IT team is besieged with bothersome requests that prevent them from addressing long-term strategic problems.
 And finally, your readers have limited content in their native language, can’t access content on the latest devices, and are left with 404 errors during breaking news.

 While your content is in a queue, your competitors’ timely publications are delivered across the newest channels, and your readers are ditching you.
 Growth and retention become harder, requiring you to divert spend toward search engine marketing instead of content creation.
 As a result, some of your best content people are demotivated.

-Brightspot, on the other hand, was designed for modern content creators and natively supports every channel Projects that used to take more than nine months to complete are done in as little as eight weeks at 50% of the cost you've come to expect.
+Brightspot Content Business Platform, on the other hand, is built with an extensible architecture.
+It is flexible, fast and designed to help companies transform their business content and digital experiences by creating enterprise applications at scale with astonishing speed.
+Projects that used to take more than nine months to complete are launched in weeks at 50% of the cost you've come to expect.

 Want to learn more?
 Request a demo today!